Want to learn how to travel the world inexpensively through work exchanges?

 TT: Teaching yoga abroad?!
 Wow!
-Tell us more about funding travels by work exchanges and teaching fitness.
+Tell us more about work exchanges like fitness pro travel.

 K: Most of my travel experiences have stemmed from teaching English abroad in some way; however, my most recent teaching trip centered on my yoga practice.
 After years of practicing yoga, I decided to make a commitment to my practice, and I completed a 200 hour teacher training in December 2013.